We may earn income from links in this post. Please read this Disclosure for details.

 Florence is absolutely magical when the sun begins to set and the crowds disappear.
 Sunset is the best time to see famous attractions such as the Ponte Vecchio, the medieval stone bridge over the river Arno.

-So, if you’re looking for things to do at night in Florence, you might be interested in Eating Europe’s Florence Sunset Food Tour.
+So, if you’re looking for top things to see and do in Florence in the evening you might be interested in Eating Europe’s Florence Sunset Food Tour.

 An especially memorable experience is watching a demonstration of how to cook the famous Florentine steak, the Bistecca alla Fiorentina.